privacyidea/privacyidea/doc/policies/admin.rst

 If the ``getchallenges`` action is defined, the administrator is allowed to check the status of open challenge requests.

-manageToken
+tokenrealms
 ~~~~~~~~~~~

 type: bool

-If the ``manageToken`` action is defined, the administrator is allowed
+If the ``tokenrealms`` action is defined, the administrator is allowed
 to manage the realms of a token.

-.. index:: realm administrator

 A token may be located in multiple realms.
 This can be interesting if
 you have a pool of spare tokens and several realms but want to